Requirements for Purchase Agreements

 Attachment Four: Condominium Information Sheet

-Effective January 1, 2020, all pre-construction APS must have a Condo Information Sheet attached.
+Effective January 1, 2020, all pre-construction APS must have a Condominium Information Sheet attached.
 This condo information sheet must be completed and placed at the front of the agreement of purchase and sale, and purchasers must sign the document to acknowledge having received and read the document.
 This document is necessary for new condominium projects going forward where the project has conditions that may result in its cancellation.
 For more on this requirement, click here for the HCRA.

 Residential Condominium Conversion Projects